Leukemia in Cats; Feline Leukemia Virus

 How Leukemia is Diagnosed as an FeLV Infection

 A diagnosis of feline leukemia can only be given after specific tests are taken.
 One of the many tests that vets use to diagnose leukemia is ELISA, which stands for enzyme-linked immunosorbent assay.
 The ELISA test searches your cat's blood for traces of feline leukemia cells.

 The ELISA diagnostic test is typically the first step taken when initially figuring out if a cat has the feline leukemia virus.
 It's simple enough to be conducted at your local vet's office, so special accommodations aren't necessary for the ELISA FeLV test.
 Like most tests, if cats test positive with the ELISA test, it means that your cat has the feline leukemia virus.

 Once it is proven that your cat is infected with FeLV, the next step is to seek appropriate treatment options for FeLV-positive cats.
-With an infection status of FeLV-positive, cats infected with FeLV are usually treated for their symptoms.
+With an infection status of FeLV-positive, cats are usually treated for their symptoms right away.

 Since FeLV is a virus, it’s impossible to kill its source, but antibiotics can help eliminate the bacterial infections stemming from FeLV.
-The goal is to alleviate your cat’s symptoms and make life as comfortable as possible for cats with the feline leukemia virus.
+The goal is to alleviate your cat’s symptoms and make life as comfortable as possible.

 What to Give Your Cat with Leukemia

 Have you considered giving CBD to your cat with leukemia?
 Not everyone thinks of CBD, especially because vets often prescribe some kind of pain medication to treat symptoms caused by FeLV.

 If you notice that your cat is exhibiting signs of physical pain, your instinct will be to administer the pain relief medication that your vet prescribed for your feline friend.
 As logical as it sounds, pain medications can actually do more harm than good.